 This objective supports the purchase of water-level monitoring equipment for NGWMN continuous water-level sites.
-Once every five years, equipment may be purchased to replace equipment at current NGWMN sites with continuous data collection.
-Equipment may also be purchased under Objective 6 to upgrade the water-level monitoring frequency at existing NGWMN sites to continuous data collection.
+Once every five years, replacement equipment may be purchased at current NGWMN sites with continuous data collection.
+Equipment may also be purchased under Objective 6 to upgrade the water-level monitoring frequency at existing NGWMN sites from discrete to continuous data collection.
 This could be for NGWMN Trend sites with only quarterly or monthly discrete data collected or to equip an existing NGWMN Surveillance site to be a Trend monitoring site.

 Equipment that is at least 5 years old at the time of the proposed project start date qualifies for equipment replacement funding.
+Sites where equipment is to be replaced under this objective must be in the NGWMN Monitoring Location Registry on the closing date of the funding opportunity